An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Stability analysis

-By definition, the KL divergence is not symmetric, and hence it is not surprising that measuring the divergence from $\mu$ to $\nu$ or vice versa has a profound impact on our analysis.
 Moreover, since \eqref{eq:KL_def} involves the Lebesgue densities of the measures, the direction of transport is also of great importance.
-To be more precise, suppose $T$ is invertible and $\nu = T_\sharp \mu$; then by the change of variables formula we have that
+To be more precise, suppose $T$ is invertible and take $\mu = T_\sharp \eta$ for a reference measure $\eta$ with density $p_\eta$, then by the change of variables formula we have that

 Therefore, when we are dealing with pushforward measures (forward transport), controlling KL will involve properties of the inverse map $T^{-1}$.
 This is also the case in forward uncertainty quantification problems, where usually the map is from $\R ^d$ to $\R$, and the more general co-area formula is invoked \cite{ditkowski2020density, evans2018measure}.